WangKB/Html5Demo/README.md

 # Html5Demo
-  So, it's just a simple game created using canvas.
+  So, it's just a simple game created by canvas.